-5.7.2 Clearance certificates
+4.7.2 Clearance certificates

 Before clearance is granted for an asbestos work area to be re-occupied there must be a thorough clearance inspection.
+Ensure a clearance inspection of the asbestos removal work area is carried out at the completion of the licensed asbestos removal work by an independent competent person (for class B asbestos removal) or an independent licensed asbestos assessor (for class A asbestos removal) and a clearance certificate is issued.
 The clearance inspection must be conducted by a competent person who is independent from the person responsible for the removal work.
 This does not have to be a separate company, but rather a competent person who was not involved in the removal work.